vitkolos/notes-iuip/semestr1-erasmus/generative-multimodal-ai/lecture.md

 - basic division of generative models
 	- explicit density
-		- tractable density
+		- tractable density → autoregressive
-		- approximate density
+		- approximate density → VAE
 	- implicit density
-		- direct sampling
+		- direct sampling → GAN
-		- indirect sampling
+		- indirect sampling → diffusion
 - basic concepts
 	- Brownian motion – continuous random movement of a particle, with increments that are Gaussian and independent
 	- diffusion (in image generation) – we add noise